Frequently Asked Questions

 How can a constituent file a complaint?

-Additionally, a constituent may file a complaint at any of the Division’s five (5) regional office locations.
+Additionally, a constituent may file a complaint at any of the Division’s six (6) regional office locations.
 View our locations here.

 What can a condominium unit owner file a complaint on?